m-99/lec02/README.md

 ```

 #### `null`
 One unfortunate side effect of representing object types as references is that the reference can point to nothing - or `null`.
-A `null` value means literally nothing, and you can't call operations on a variable whose value is `null`.
+You can't call operations on a variable whose value is `null`, since there is no object there.
 ```java
 String myName = null;
 int charactersInName = myName.length(); // Not allowed, will throw an error
 ```

 ### `final`
 Variable declarations can have additional keywords attached to them. `final` is one such keyword, which means that the variable can only be assigned once.
-This is useful for defining constants, and making sure their values never change.
+This is useful for defining constants whose values should never change.
 ```java
 final int myAge = 21;
 ...
 myAge = 22; // Not allowed, won't compile
 ```

-### `static` Variables
+### `static`
 So far, we've dealt with variables defined within methods.
 We can also define variables within _classes_, outside of any method.
 ```java
 public class Main {